-Google Shopping is probably the largest and best-known comparison shopping engine.
-Products submitted to Google Shopping will also be displayed in standard Google search results and are integrated with Google Ads, the pay-per-click platform.
+Google Shopping is one of the largest and best-known price comparison sites.
+Products submitted to Google Shopping also appear in standard Google search results and integrate with Google Ads, the pay-per-click platform.

-Google also launched a beta benchmarking tool for product prices on Shopping ads.
-This tool displays three specific metrics to help you see where you stack up against the competition:
+For merchants, Google has a beta benchmarking tool for product prices on Shopping ads.
+This tool displays three metrics for comparing prices against the competition:

-- Average product price: the average price of a product when your ad showed or when your ad was competitive in an auction.
+- Average product price: the average price of a product when your ad was shown or when your ad was competitive in an auction

 - Benchmark product price: the average click-weighted price for a product across all businesses that advertise that product with Shopping ads

 - Benchmark product price difference: the percentage difference between your product’s average product price and the benchmark product price